 Nominating: Gil Kaufman reported that the Committee will start its deliberations for a slate of officers for the 2022-2023 term on July 1.
 TMALA bylaws call for the slate for this term to include the Treasurer, Assistant Treasurer, Corresponding Secretary, and one Area Representative each for the East and West Wings and the Cottages.

 Program: Rich Woolley reported that the Committee met on June 2nd in the Welcome Room.
-The following July movies were selected and are posted on the TMALRA home page:
+The July movies were selected and are posted on the TMALRA home page: June movies still to be shown: